Siphon880gh/devbrain/DevOps/Server - _Scaling - VMs as VPS/Xen - Adjust Xen VM allocations after already started.md

+### Instructions
-Here's how to adjust CPU and/or memory on a VM that's already running:
+Here's how to adjust CPU and/or memory on a VM that's already running.
+Use the commands you need:
 ```
 xl vcpu-set vps0 8
 xl mem-set vps0 27648
 ```

 ^Note that memory is in megabytes.
-Eg. Converted 27 GB (gigabytes) to MB (megabytes): 1 GB = 1024 MB.
+Eg. 1 GB = 1024 MB.
 So, 27 GB = 27 × 1024 MB = 27,648 MB.

 ---

-CPU adjustment error:
+### CPU adjustment error complaining about maxcpus
 ```
 libxl: error: libxl_domain.c:1869:libxl_set_vcpuonline: Domain 7:Requested 8 VCPUs, however maxcpus is 1!: Function not implemented